webbasedcode/documentation/doc/user_stories/COD44.md

 ## *COMPLEMENTING* Images
-![link to wireframe of projectpage](https://github.com/webbasedcode/documentation/blob/main/doc/wireframes/projectpage.png) on the bottom of the image a terminal will be created where linux commands can be executed on, these commands will be shown live to all users vieuwing this project page.
+![link to wireframe of projectpage](https://github.com/webbasedcode/documentation/blob/main/doc/wireframes/projectpage.png)
+Info: On the bottom of the image a terminal will be created where linux commands can be executed on, these commands will be shown live to all users vieuwing this project page.